Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Experiments

-\myparagraph{Baselines.} We compare our methods against the following baselines: \begin{itemize}[leftmargin=*] \item \textit{Patch}.
-We crop the smallest patch coverring all the edited regions, feed it into the model, and blend the output patch into the original image. \item \looseness=-1 \textit{Crop}.
-For each convolution $\conv_l$, we crop the smallest rectangular region that covers all masked elements of the activation $\actedi_l$, feed it into $\conv_l$, and scatter the output patch into $\conv_l(\actori_l)$. \item \looseness=-1 \textit{40\% Pruning}.
-We uniformly prune 40\% weights of the models without further fine-tuning, as our method directly uses the pre-trained weights.
+\looseness=-1 \myparagraph{Baselines.} We compare our methods against the following baselines: \begin{itemize}[leftmargin=*] \item \textit{Patch}.
+We crop the smallest patch covering all the edited regions, feed it into the model, and blend the output patch into the original image. \item \looseness=-1 \textit{Crop}.
+For each convolution $\conv_l$, we crop the smallest rectangular region that covers all masked elements of the activation $\actedi_l$, feed it into $\conv_l$, and scatter the output patch into $\conv_l(\actori_l)$. \item \looseness=-1 \textit{$P\%$ Pruning.} We uniformly prune $P\%$ model weights without further fine-tuning.
+This is fair as our method uses pre-trained weights without fine-tuning.
 Since the fine-grained pruning is unstructured, it requires special hardware to achieve measured speedup, so we do not report MACs for this baseline. \item \looseness=-1 \textit{0.19 GauGAN}.
 We reduce each convolution layer of GauGAN to $19\%$ channels ($21\times$ MACs reduction) and train it from scratch. \item \textit{GAN Compression}~\cite{li2020gan}.
 A general-purpose compression method for conditional GANs. \textit{GAN Comp.
 (S)} means GAN Compression with a larger compression ratio. \item \textit{0.5 Original} means linearly scaling each layer of the original model to 50\% channels, and we only use this to benchmark our efficiency results. \end{itemize}